nickolasteixeira/Orion_Labs/README.md

 functionalities already
 provided, but you'll need to design and implement some of the main functionalities.
-For this exercise, we've provided unit tests for functionality to determine which car is closest to a given floor and to call a car to a given floor.
+For this exercise, we've provided unit tests for functionality to determine which car is closest to a given floor and to call the closest car to a given floor.
 Your task will be to design and implement endpoints for this functionality while ensuring your implementation passes the unit tests.
 Here are a few questions to get you thinking about what might be needed: